Wildhoney/EmberSockets/README.md

 <section>Your name is {{name}}!</section>
 ```

-If you would like to `emit` an event, you can use the `this.sockets.emit` method from **any** controller &ndash; passing in the event name followed by any options.
+If you would like to `emit` an event, you can use the `this.socket.emit` method from **any** controller &ndash; passing in the event name followed by any options.

 <h3>Array of properties</h3>